npgsql/doc/conceptual/Npgsql/types/enums_and_composites.md

 ## Name translation

-CLR type and field names are usually camel case (e.g. `SomeType`), whereas in PostgreSQL they are snake case (e.g. `some_type`).
+CLR type and field names are usually Pascal case (e.g. `SomeType`), whereas in PostgreSQL they are snake case (e.g. `some_type`).
 To help make the mapping for enums and composites seamless, pluggable name translators are used translate all names.
 The default translation scheme is `NpgsqlSnakeCaseNameTranslator`, which maps names like `SomeType` to `some_type`, but you can specify others.
 The default name translator can be set for all your connections via `NpgsqlConnection.GlobalTypeMapper.DefaultNameTranslator`, or for a specific connection for `NpgsqlConnection.TypeMapper.DefaultNameTranslator`.
 You also have the option of specifying a name translator when setting up a mapping:

 ```c#
 NpgsqlConnection.GlobalTypeMapper.MapComposite<SomeType>("some_type", new NpgsqlNullNameTranslator());